jakemcc/jakemccrary.com/source/_posts/2020-11-14-speeding-up-magit.markdown

 Refreshing buffer ‘magit: example-repo’...done (0.348s)
 ```

-So, what did I lose from the `magit-status` buffer?
+What did I lose from the `magit-status` buffer as a result of these changes?

-Here is before the changes.
+Here is screenshot of the original buffer.

 ![Buffer before changes](/images/magit-speed/magit-before.png)

-And here it is after.
+And here is the buffer after.

 ![Buffer after changes](/images/magit-speed/magit-after.png)